 Access: Two hundred metres beyond the Waingawa River bridge on SH2, the Masterton bypass leads L from the highway.
-Nearly 3 km along this at a rounabout, Upper Plain Rd leads L to Upper Waingawa Rd and its road-end, some 16 km from the start of the bypass.
-DoC notice boards here give track advice.
+Nearly 3 km along this at a roundabout, Upper Plain Rd leads L to Upper Waingawa Rd and a new shelter at its road-end, some 16 km from the start of the bypass.
+DOC notice boards here give track advice.
 Park clear of farm gates.

-Overview: This road-end, (Topo50 BP34 104 712, NZMS260 S26 204 329), is commonly known as ‘The Pines’ (though those trees are no more) and gives access to the Waingawa Valley and to Mitre, the highest point in the Tararua Ranges.
+Overview: This road-end (Topo50 BP34 104 712) is commonly known as ‘The Pines’ (though those trees are no more) and gives access to the Waingawa Valley and to Mitre, the highest point in the Tararua Ranges.

 Major side-streams of this valley arise on Mitre itself, and the farthest headwaters come from country only slightly lower in the heart of the ranges.
 These uppermost reaches of the Waingawa are rough and bouldery, then the valley becomes a gorge between Arete Forks and Cow Creek as it cuts across the Table Ridge – Cattle Ridge alignment.
 The middle reaches of the valley follow a major fault system and give pleasant, easy travel, with occasional grass flats.
 Below Mitre Flats the river again narrows through a fairly easy gorge. [revised April 2016]